 Implants.
 After a tooth falls off, your dentist may install a metal socket into the bone socket where the tooth is now missing.
 This socket is traditionally made of titanium, and it gets covered with a crown.

 Dental Crowns.
 A dental crown is used to cover a decayed tooth, or to cover another type of the previously mentioned treatments.
-Crowns are a fixed prosthetic that helps with functionality and esthetics.
+Crowns are fixed prosthetic that helps with functionality and esthetics.
 It may be that your child’s tooth was severely damaged after an accident playing sports or in the playground, or because of cavities.
-Dental crowns are an excellent type of restorative treatment and you can learn more of how we use dental crowns in our dental restoration in Aurora on this page.
+Dental crowns are an excellent type of restorative treatment and you can learn more about how we use dental crowns in our dental restoration in Aurora.

 Come visit us, and our team will gladly examine your dental structures to determine if you need a dental restoration in Aurora